tutuswidiya/sql-portfolio/README.md

-# Hi!
-I'm a SQL Developer with experience in SQL Server, reporting, and stored procedures.
+SQL Server, Reporting and Stored Procedures.

-This repository contains SQL exercises and case studies covering:
+This repository contains SQL exercises and case studies.